A Modern History of Statue Square, Central, Hong Kong

 Modern design circa.
 Mid 1960's

 This is a postcard of the 1966 modern Statue Square, it really hasn’t changed that much other than the addition of the MTR Subway Station Exit K to the left of the Statue and a raised sitting out area near the Court of Final Appeal.
+I should also point out that there are a lot more trees now and much, much bigger making it look “closed in”

 I have always been drawn to Statue Square in Central, it was one of the first places we visited when we arrived in Hong Kong as a family in early January 1972, the version of the Square as I know it was completed in the mid 1960's and has not changed much.
 I felt at home immediately.